Due to Covid-19 students should refer to the module Blackboard pages for assessment details

 On successful completion of this module students should be able to:

-1. Explain the current and future challenges facing alternative packaging.
+1. Explain the current and future challenges facing food packaging.

-3. Evaluate the merits and limitations of current recycling options.
+2. Evaluate the merits and limitations of current packaging options for food products, and their uses.

 |Skills Type||Skills details|